ayoubft/ayoubft.github.io.ar/index.md

 ## About

-Interested in interesting things.
+* Interested in interesting things.

+* Currently finishing my studies as a Surveying Engineer at the School of Geomatics and Surveying Engineering, IAV Hassan II.

-Learning machine learning.
+* Learning machine learning.

+* Astronomy novice.

+* Open to help or support in any way possible.

 &nbsp;